 Downtown Sacramento, CA

-This retail space available at Capital Plaza Building practically a stone’s throw from the State Capitol.
+Second generation restaurant space available at Capital Plaza Building practically a stone’s throw from the State Capitol.
 Capitol Plaza is a premier iconic mixed-use building in Downtown Sacramento.
-The multi-story building which totals approximately 50.833 sq ft was originally constructed in 1910 and has been incredibly well maintained and cared for.
-The ground floor restaurant space offers a tremendous opportunity to lease an extremely rare turnkey second generation space that is strategically located on one of the most iconic streets in Sacramento allowing visibility onto J Street..
+The multi-story building which totals approximately 50,833 sq ft was originally constructed in 1910 and has been incredibly well maintained and cared for.
+The ground floor restaurant space offers a tremendous opportunity to lease an extremely rare turnkey second generation space that is strategically located on one of the most iconic streets in Sacramento allowing visibility onto J Street.
 J Street is the entryway into the heart of urban Sacramento, which happens to be the 5th largest economy in the world.
 A new concept at Capital Plaza will benefit from nonstop traffic from morning to night, with Sacramento’s daytime and nighttime amenities like Doco, Golden 1 Center, six large office towers, the Sacramento Convention Center, State of California Office complexes, the Marriot Residence Inn, the Hyatt Regency, and the Sheraton Grand Hotel.
-In addition, Capital Plaza offers direct access to light rail. several amenities and shopping, and is a short walk to Sacramento’s eclectic and vibrant K Street entertainment district.
-The building is located a few short blocks from Convention Center and SAFE Credit Union Performing Arts Center, which was just completed in late 2021. moments from both the State Capitol and City Hall and walking distance to Golden One Center and The Doco.
+In addition, Capital Plaza offers direct access to light rail, several amenities and shopping, and is a short walk to Sacramento’s eclectic and vibrant K Street entertainment district.
+The building is located a few short blocks from Convention Center and SAFE Credit Union Performing Arts Center, which was just completed in late 2021, moments from both the State Capitol and City Hall and walking distance to Golden One Center and The Doco.
 Capital Plaza is the premier location for Sacramento’s exciting revamped urban experience.